 What is the difference between a stop loss and a guaranteed stop loss?

 A standard stop loss closes your position at the first available price at or after your pre-selected stop loss price.
 Your stop loss is subject to market price gapping also known as slippage.
-What this means is that if you have a long position and place at stop loss at 7550, supposing that market price doesn’t trade exactly at 7550 but instead drops from 7554 to 7549, your position will be closed out at 7549.
+What this means is that if you have a long position in a stock index and place at stop loss at 7550, supposing that market price doesn’t trade exactly at 7550 but instead drops from 7554 to 7549, your position will be closed out at 7549.
 This is the first traded price at or after your pre-selected stop loss price.

 A guaranteed stop loss works differently.
 You pay a small premium to guarantee that your trade will be closed out at your pre-selected price no matter what.
 So, in the above example had you paid for a guaranteed stop loss at 7550 and the market didn’t trade at that price, it just dropped to 7549, you would still be closed out 7550.
+The example was for the price of a stock index but it works the same way in forex, if for example you had a trade on AUD/USD at 0.7550.

 Guaranteed stop loss premium